sponsian/mosaic-dev/README.md

 When liquidating a trove with `ICR > 110%`, a collateral surplus remains claimable by the borrower.
 This collateral surplus should be excluded from subsequent TCR calculations, but within the liquidation sequence in `batchLiquidateTroves` in Recovery Mode, it is not.
 This results in a slight distortion to the TCR value used at each step of the liquidation sequence going forward.
 This distortion only persists for the duration the `batchLiquidateTroves` function call, and the TCR is again calculated correctly after the liquidation sequence ends.
 In most cases there is no impact at all, and when there is, the effect tends to be minor.
 The issue is not present at all in Normal Mode.

 There is a theoretical and extremely rare case where it incorrectly causes a loss for Stability Depositors instead of a gain.
-It relies on the stars aligning: the system must be in Recovery Mode, the TCR must be very close to the 150% boundary, a large trove must be liquidated, and the ETH price must drop by >10% at exactly the right moment.
+It relies on the stars aligning: the system must be in Recovery Mode, the TCR must be very close to the 150% boundary, a large trove must be liquidated, and the REEF price must drop by >10% at exactly the right moment.
 No profitable exploit is possible.
 For more details, please see [this security advisory](https://github.com/mosaic/dev/security/advisories/GHSA-xh2p-7p87-fhgh).

 ### SortedTroves edge cases - top and bottom of the sorted list